 A CPM schedule can be developed using either an ADM or a PDM approach.
 Both systems have their advantages and disadvantages; which one is used is normally a matter of personal preference.
 PDM diagramming techniques, however, allow greater flexibility in defining the logical relationships between activities.
 Scheduling provisions should be flexible in that either ADM or PDM may be used and leave this decision to the discretion of the contractor.

 2.3 WORK SCOPE

-Good scheduling provisions should specify, in a general nature, what work, including coordination functions, is to be included in the schedule.
+Good construction scheduling provisions should specify, in a general nature, what work, including coordination functions, is to be included in the schedule.
 Items to look for here are field construction operations, submittal and approval of all compliance submittals including acceptable turnaround times, procurement of material and equipment furnished by the contractor or the owner, interface activities performed by the owner and others upon which the contractor’s schedule depends, and equipment installation and testing.
 A reasonable as-planned schedule must include outside interface activities.
 These interface activities are often omitted and problems frequently arise because the parties fail to coordinate these interrelationships if they are not properly shown on the schedule.

 2.4 SCHEDULE ACTIVITIES

 The concept of the activity should be covered in the scheduling section of the contract, including the following: